Kevin Rudd: June 2013 spill

 On 10 June 2013, the security of Gillard's position as leader was put in doubt following the loss of significant support in the Labor caucus.
 Furthermore, polling in the preceding week indicated that the party could be left with a very low number of 40 seats in the Federal Parliament, while one Labor backbencher compared the Labor Party to the Titanic.
 ABC reported that "some former staunch supporters" held the view that Gillard could not win the election, and ABC journalist Barrie Cassidy identified Rudd as the only feasible replacement.

-The political editor of the Australian newspaper, Dennis Shanahan, reported on 10 June 2013 that Rudd was "mobbed" by supporters in the Victorian city of Geelong on 7 June 2013 and that he was "expected to be returned to the ALP leadership".
+The political editor of The Australian newspaper, Dennis Shanahan, reported on 10 June 2013 that Rudd had been "mobbed" by supporters in the Victorian city of Geelong days earlier and that he was "expected to be returned to the ALP leadership".

 On 26 June 2013, Julia Gillard called a leadership spill, intending to head off any challenge.
 Rudd announced that he would challenge the prime minister.
 Gillard said that, in her view, the loser of the ballot should retire from politics; Rudd agreed that this would be appropriate.
 Key Gillard supporter Bill Shorten, who was one of the main figures responsible for Rudd's previous overturn as prime minister, this time announced his support for Rudd.
 Rudd subsequently won the leadership ballot, 57–45, and became the Leader of the Labor Party for the second time.